mlj/proiel-webapp/README.md

     >> GraphvizVisualization.new(Sentence.first).generate(:format => :svg, :mode => :linearized)

+### Documentation

+To generate documentation for developers simply run `rdoc` from the top of the tree.

 ## License

 The PROIEL web application is licensed under the terms of the GNU General Public